Chapter 6: Contract Administration

 - Evidence of availability of funds

-- Copy of each offer or quotation and related abstract and records of determinations concerning late offers or quotations
+- Copies of each offer or quotation and related abstract and records of determinations concerning late offers or quotations

 - Contractor contingent fee representations and other certifications and representations